SCRIM® / SCRIMTEX

 The higher target speed should only be used where the posted speed limit is greater than 31 mph and where it is considered safe by the driver of the SCRIM vehicle.
 The SCRIM vehicle requires an operator and a driver.

 Skid resistance data are recorded continuously by the SCRIM machine and stored as an average for each 5, 10 and 20-feet section of road.
 The operator controls the survey and adds location markers to the data stream during the SCRIM survey.

 All data is stored on USB flash drives for ease of processing.
 During periods of testing, the SCRIM machine is calibrated before and on completion of each day’s testing.
 The measurements can be used to identify lengths of road that are at or below investigatory levels defined for particular road categories.

 Test wheels are mounted mid-vehicle, in both the nearside and offside wheel paths, at an angle of 20 degrees to the direction of travel.
 The test wheel, which is fitted with a smooth pneumatic tyre of standardised hardness, freely rotates and is applied to the road surface under a known load.

 A controlled flow of water wets the road surface immediately in front of the test wheel and when the vehicle moves forward, the test wheel slides in a forward direction on the wet road surface.
 The force generated by this action is related to the wet skid resistance of the road surface.

-SCRIMTEX is a development of the SCRIM and supplements the wet road skidding resistance by measuring the surface macro-texture in front of the test wheel.
-This can be achieved in both wheel tracks of a double-sided SCRIM and provides, in conjunction with air and surface temperature, the ultimate requirement for the assessment of road surface condition monitoring for network surveys.
+SCRIMTEX is a development of the SCRIM machine and supplements the wet road skidding resistance by measuring the surface macro-texture in front of the test wheel.
+This can be achieved in both wheel tracks of a double-sided SCRIM vehicle and provides, in conjunction with air and surface temperature, the ultimate requirement for the assessment of road surface condition monitoring for network surveys.